syk435/plus1/README.md

 0Cr6 = sets the entire display off
 0Fb4 = turns the entire display off
 0Zz3 = turns the entire display off
+1Xr3 = turns the entire 1st strip to red.
+Brightness at 30%
+5Xg8 = turns the entire 5th strip to green.
+Brightness at 80%
+3Xw5 = turns the entire 3rd strip to white.
+Brightness at 50%